Inside a Custom Home Contract: What Lake Wylie, SC Homeowners Should Require

 • Either structure is valid — scope definition is the key variable

-Understanding Allowances and How to Protect Yourself
+What Are Allowances and How Do You Protect Yourself From Overruns?

 Allowances are budget placeholders in your contract for items not yet fully specified — most commonly cabinetry, flooring, tile, plumbing fixtures, light fixtures, and appliances.
 On a custom home in Lake Wylie, SC, allowances can represent 15–30% of total contract value.
-That is a substantial portion of your budget governed by a single number in a contract, not by an actual product selection.

 The risk: if the allowance is set artificially low, your contract price looks competitive at signing — but every selection you make above the allowance triggers an overage.
 The most common complaint we hear from clients who built with other contractors is “the allowances were never realistic.”
 A $5,000 allowance for kitchen cabinets in a 4,000-square-foot lakefront home is structurally misleading, not a budget opportunity.

 Protect yourself by insisting that all allowances are based on actual supplier quotes for products appropriate to your home’s scope and finish level.
 Better still, complete as many selections as possible before contract execution so allowances can be converted to real line items.
-We walk clients through selections early in the design phase specifically to reduce allowance exposure.
-See our overview of custom home design trends in Lake Wylie, SC for a sense of the finish levels common in our market.

 • Allowances can represent 15–30% of total contract value — treat them as budget risk